Image 1

 Time Taken: 6–7 hours

 A long day that takes you through the famed Ali Bugyal and Bedni Bugyal meadows.
 Once you ascend past the tree line, the expansive alpine grasslands open up with views of Mt.
 Trishul and Nanda Ghunti.
-You camp just below the ridgeline at Patar Nauchani, a small clearing with wide mountain views.
+We camp at Abin Kharak, a nice clear grassland.

 Time Taken: 5–6 hours